The Magic of Belle Isle

-The Magic of Belle Isle (released in the United Kingdom as Once More) is a 2012 drama film directed by Rob Reiner and written by Guy Thomas.
+The Magic of Belle Isle (released in the United Kingdom as Once More) is a 2012 comedy-drama film directed by Rob Reiner and written by Guy Thomas.
 The film stars Morgan Freeman, Virginia Madsen, Emma Fuhrmann, Madeline Carroll, Kenan Thompson, Nicolette Pierini, Kevin Pollak and Fred Willard.
 The film was released on July 6, 2012, by Magnolia Pictures.

 Plot

 Grumpy Monte Wildhorn is brought to spend the summer at a lakeside cabin in Belle Isle by his nephew Henry, who's friends with the owner.
 He is a famous Western novelist.
-His struggle to cope with the loss of his wife to cancer six years earlier has sapped his passion for writing and has driven him to drink heavily.
+Struggling with the loss of his wife to cancer six years earlier has sapped his passion for writing and driven him to drink heavily.

 Monte eventually befriends the family next door, attractive single mother Charlotte O'Neil and her three young daughters, teen Willow, middle child Finn and Flor.
-The eldest is constantly on her cell, Finn is mischievous and Flor is naïve.
+Willow, the eldest, is constantly on her cell, Finn is mischievous and Flor is naïve.

 Shortly after arriving, a resident drops dead.
-Another neighbor asks Monte to read the pre-pared eulogy.
+Another neighbor asks Monte to read the pre-prepared eulogy.
 Afterwards, he meets Finn, who asks him to teach her three new words for her mom, then how to write as her mentor.
-He teaches her through example, making up a story on the spot, which she bought.
+He teaches her through example, making up a story on the spot, which she believes.

-Invited to the O'Neils for dinner, Finn shows she has learned well the vocabulary Monte'd taught her.
-When Charlotte indirectly asks him about love, he basically says his wife was the love of his life.
+When Monte is invited to the O'Neils for dinner, Finn shows she has learned well the vocabulary he taught her.
+Charlotte indirectly asks him about love, and he basically says his wife was the love of his life.
+Later Monte has a dream about dancing with Charlotte.